datagrok-ai/public/help/domains/chem/chem.md

 * [Extensible environment](#customizing-and-extending-the-platform)
   * Ability to add or customize any functionality using [scripts](#chemical-scripts).
   * Ability to create custom plugins and fit-for-purpose applications.
-* [Enterprise-grade platform](../../develop/admin/enterprise-evaluation-faq.md) for efficient data access and management.
+* [Enterprise-grade platform](../../develop/admin/enterprise-evaluation-faq.md) for efficient data access and management of any data.

 ## Data access